 - If your thread is old or poor quality, consider trying a different thread spool.

 If you’ve tried all these things and are still having problems, it may be time to take your machine to the shop.
-Hopefully, it won’t come to that!

 - The simplest full-size sewing machine you can purchase

-- Portable, small sewing machine
+- An affordable, portable, small sewing machine

-- Front-load bobbin and having to draw the thread up yourself before starting to sew
+- Front-load bobbin and having to draw the thread up yourself before starting to sew are not beginner-friendly.

 - The 4-step buttonhole is more difficult to learn.